Child Benefit Charge Calculator 2026/27

 How the HICBC works in 2026/27

-• What is the High Income Child Benefit Charge?
+What is the High Income Child Benefit Charge?

-If anyone in the household earning over £60,000 receives child benefit, HMRC claws some or all of it back via the High Income Child Benefit Charge.
-From April 2024 the threshold rose from £50,000 to £60,000 and the full claw-back point rose from £60,000 to £80,000.
-The charge is 1% of child benefit for every £200 of income above £60,000.
+If you or your partner receives Child Benefit and at least one of you has adjusted net income over £60,000, some or all of the benefit may be repayable through the High Income Child Benefit Charge.
+From April 2024 the threshold rose from £50,000 to £60,000 and the full-charge point rose from £60,000 to £80,000.
+The charge is normally based on the higher earner's adjusted net income and is 1% of Child Benefit for every £200 above £60,000.

-• Should I still claim child benefit if I earn over £60,000?
+Should I still claim child benefit if I earn over £60,000?

-• How can I avoid the HICBC?
+How can I avoid the HICBC?

 Reduce your adjusted net income below £60,000.
 The most common ways are pension contributions (relief-at-source or salary sacrifice) or gift-aid donations, both of which reduce adjusted net income for HICBC purposes.
 The Afterax calculator shows the pension contribution needed to escape the charge.

-• What counts as 'adjusted net income' for HICBC?
+What counts as 'adjusted net income' for HICBC?

 Your taxable income (salary, self-employed profit, taxable benefits, dividends, savings interest above PSA) minus pension contributions made via relief-at-source or self-employed Self Assessment, and minus gift-aid donations grossed up to basic rate.

-Bands, thresholds and reliefs on this page come directly from the following official sources.
-Tax rates are checked against these references whenever a Budget or in-year change is announced.
+Bands, thresholds and reliefs come from official sources and are checked when a Budget or in-year change is announced.